cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 * The PostgreSQL database is up (listening on the port)
 * The PostgreSQL database responds to a simple ```select 1``` call
-* The PostgreSQL database follows correct active master (or if it’s a master on an active manager)
+* The PostgreSQL database follows correct active master (or if it’s a master on an active Manager)
 * All services are up on the active Manager node (with the exception of rabbitmq and mgmtworker, which run on the hot standbys)
 * A Consul internal health check
 * A simple heartbeat is sent every 15 seconds